-DCM-2 with Feedback Display Part No. 22-5012-79
+DCM-3 with Feedback Display Part No. 22-5014-79

 Command Description Argument n and Information ledconfig n1 n2 Changes the point within the position of travel that causes the LEDs to light.
-May also be used to swap the LED end point assignments (see Example 2, below) or to individually turn off each LED. "red": sets the red LED to the n2 argument. "green": sets the green LED to the n2 argument. "inverted": swaps the LED end point assignments (see Example 2, below). "noninverted": sets both LED end points to the default setting (see below). argument defining position of travel at which the selected LED (n1) will light.
-Accepts any number representing a valid percentage of travel position. "off": turns off the LED defined in n1 .
+May also be used to swap the LED end point assignments (see Example 2, below) or to individually turn off each LED. "red": sets the red LED to the n 2 argument. "green": sets the green LED to the n 2 argument. "inverted": swaps the LED end point assignments (see Example 2, below). "noninverted": sets both LED end points to the default setting (see below).